 In 2008, CBF's Pennsylvania office and partners garnered public support for the passage of the Pennsylvania Fair Share for Clean Water Plan.
 This comprehensive funding package was designed to help improve local water quality and also meet Bay obligations.
 In total, the Plan made available $1.2 billion in grants and loans for upgrades to water and wastewater treatment plants.

 CBF has filed several legal challenges to force the EPA, along with Maryland, Virginia, and Pennsylvania, to comply with the Clean Water Act and require enforceable permit limits on nitrogen and phosphorus pollution from sewage treatment and industrial plants.
-CBF is currently tracking new and revised permits in Maryland, Virginia, and Pennsylvania to ensure that the states comply with this requirement.
+CBF tracks new and revised permits in Maryland, Virginia, and Pennsylvania to ensure that the states comply with this requirement.